stephenlindauer/invisicoding/README.md

 'Invisicoding'
 ```

+**Debugging**

+In the source file, there is an additional key provided and commented out that swaps the invisible characters out for ASCII characters 0-9.
+Using this instead allows you to visualize our character codes in the text.

 --
 I discovered the infamous invisible character in my bash command <8 hours ago and threw this whole thing together.
 It currently has it's limitations.
 It was designed to only accept ASCII characters between 32 (space) and 126 (~).
 It could be extended to accept more characters by expanding to 3+ invisible characters but was out of scope for my simple demo.
 If you have feedback or suggestions, please open a ticket and I'd love to hear them!